 The all-seeing eyes of Buddha and the gilded spire are visible from miles away.
 However, seeing it from close is hypnotic.
 Located on the top of the hill, Swayambhu is a very must-visit place in Kathmandu.
 You can visit this site during your Day tour in Kathmandu as well.

 Apart from being a popular visiting site, Syambhunath is the holiest place for Hindu and Buddhist Pilgrims.

-The architecture of stupa and their symbolic meaning
+The architecture of stupas and their symbolic meaning

-The structure of the Stupa symbolizes the significant meaning.
-The stupa consists of the whitewashed dome at the base, representing the entire world; the 13-tired tower-like design at the top represents the 13 stages of nirvana.
-Above the 13 tires, there is major.
+The structure of the Stupa symbolizes significant meaning.
+The stupa consists of a whitewashed dome at the base, representing the entire world; the 13-tired tower-like design at the top represents the 13 stages of nirvana.
+Above the 13 tires, there is a major.
 The nose-like design in the stupa is the Nepali number Ek(one) which signifies unity.